-A student enrolled in a full-year course shall receive full course completion/full credit if the student successfully completes either the first half or the second half of a full-year course but fails to successfully complete the other half of the course and the numeric average of the grades obtained in each half results in a passing grade of 60% or higher, provided that such additional requirements specified in district school board policies, such as class attendance, homework, participation, and other indicators of performance, shall be successfully completed by the student.
+Per Florida Statute 1003.436, a student enrolled in a full-year course shall receive full course completion/full credit if the student successfully completes either the first half or the second half of a full-year course but fails to successfully complete the other half of the course and the numeric average of the grades obtained in each half results in a passing grade of 60% or higher, provided that such additional requirements specified in district school board policies, such as class attendance, homework, participation, and other indicators of performance, shall be successfully completed by the student.
+Semester averaging only applies to courses/grades earned in Florida.